BranchMetrics/ios-branch-deep-linking-attribution/README.md

 **Note**:
 You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following _optional keys in the data dictionary_.
-Please use this [Facebook tool](https://developers.facebook.com/tools/debug/og/object) to debug your OG tags!
+Please use this [Facebook tool](https://developers.facebook.com/tools/debug/og/object) to debug your OG tags.

 | Key | Value
 | --- | ---
-| "$og_title" | The title you'd like to appear for the link in social media
+| "$og_title" | The title you'd like to appear for the link in social media.
-| "$og_description" | The description you'd like to appear for the link in social media
+| "$og_description" | The description you'd like to appear for the link in social media.
-| "$og_image_url" | The URL for the image you'd like to appear for the link in social media
+| "$og_image_url" | The URL for the image you'd like to appear for the link in social media.
-| "$og_video" | The URL for the video
+| "$og_video" | The URL for the video.
-| "$og_url" | The URL you'd like to appear
+| "$og_url" | The URL you'd like to appear.
 | "$og_redirect" | If you want to bypass our OG tags and use your own, use this key with the URL that contains your site's metadata.

 You can do custom redirection by inserting the following _optional keys in the dictionary_:

 | Key | Value
 | --- | ---
 | "$desktop_url" | Where to send the user on a desktop or laptop.
-By default it is the Branch-hosted text-me service
+By default it is the Branch-hosted text-me service.
-| "$android_url" | The replacement URL for the Play Store to send the user if they don't have the app. _Only necessary if you want a mobile web splash_
+| "$android_url" | The replacement URL for the Play Store to send the user if they don't have the app. _Only necessary if you want a mobile web splash_.
-| "$ios_url" | The replacement URL for the App Store to send the user if they don't have the app. _Only necessary if you want a mobile web splash_
+| "$ios_url" | The replacement URL for the App Store to send the user if they don't have the app. _Only necessary if you want a mobile web splash_.
-| "$ipad_url" | Same as above but for iPad Store
+| "$ipad_url" | Same as above, but for iPad Store.
-| "$fire_url" | Same as above but for Amazon Fire Store
+| "$fire_url" | Same as above, but for Amazon Fire Store.
-| "$blackberry_url" | Same as above but for Blackberry Store
+| "$blackberry_url" | Same as above, but for Blackberry Store.
-| "$windows_phone_url" | Same as above but for Windows Store
+| "$windows_phone_url" | Same as above, but for Windows Store.
-| "$after_click_url" | When a user returns to the browser after going to the app, take them to this URL. _iOS only; Android coming soon_
+| "$after_click_url" | When a user returns to the browser after going to the app, take them to this URL. _iOS only; Android coming soon_.

 You have the ability to control the direct deep linking of each link by inserting the following _optional keys in the dictionary_:

 | Key | Value
 | --- | ---
 | "$deeplink_path" | The value of the deep link path that you'd like us to append to your URI.
 For example, you could specify "$deeplink_path": "radio/station/456" and we'll open the app with the URI "yourapp://radio/station/456?link_click_id=branch-identifier".
 This is primarily for supporting legacy deep linking infrastructure.
 | "$always_deeplink" | true or false. (default is not to deep link first) This key can be specified to have our linking service force try to open the app, even if we're not sure the user has the app installed.
 If the app is not installed, we fall back to the respective app store or $platform_url key.
-By default, we only open the app if we've seen a user initiate a session in your app from a Branch link (has been cookied and deep linked by Branch)
+By default, we only open the app if we've seen a user initiate a session in your app from a Branch link (has been cookied and deep linked by Branch).

 ### UIActivityView Share Sheet

 UIActivityView is the standard way of allowing users to share content from your app.
 A common use case is a user sharing a referral code, or a content URL with their friends.
 If you want to give your users a way of sharing content from your app, this is the simplest way to implement Branch.

-**Sample UIActivityView Share sheet**
+**Sample UIActivityView Share Sheet**

 ![UIActivityView Share Sheet](https://s3-us-west-1.amazonaws.com/branchhost/iOSShareSheet.png )